 It becomes a no-brainer.

 Plus, I realized—and I don't know why it took me so long—that customer acquisition is a lot of work!
 It's expensive.
 It doesn't pay off all the time.
-However customer retention is easy and is a much higher ROI.

 We're really going to shift our focus more towards the customer retention model.
 So where maybe 15% of our attention was on customer retention before, I want to flip that and make it 85%.